treehouses/treehouses.github.io/pages/blog/20200818-localcodeclimate.md

 - We can also run other Code Climate CLI commands by invoking `codeclimate <command>` Run `codeclimate help` for a list of available commands

-- If Code Climate wrapper is not installed in */usr/local/bin*, consider running the CLI commands natively
+- If Code Climate wrapper is not installed in */usr/local/bin*, consider running the CLI commands natively (to check, navigate to */usr/local/bin* and see if Code Climate exists in the directory)

 ![](./images/20200818-codeclimate-analyze.PNG)

+**Note:** Running structure may take a while, if the engine timed out please run the Code Climate command `engines:install`

 #### Natively run the CLI command by running: